 BIOL 2073.
 Anatomy & Physiology II.
 [ACTS Course BIOL 2414].
-A continuation of BIOL 2063 Anatomy & Physiology I with emphasis on the circulatory, digestive, urinary, nervous and respiratory systems.
+A continuation of BIOL 2063 Anatomy & Physiology I with emphasis on the endocrine, cardiovascular, lymphatic, digestive, respiratory, urinary, and reproductive systems.
 Internet students must have access to the internet, a browser and Microsoft Word.
 Internet students will also be required to purchase/collect supplies to be used for lab assignments.
 Prerequisite: BIOL 2063 or permission of instructor.
 Co-requisite: BIOL 2071.

 BSCI 1011.
 The Biological Sciences Lab.
-[ACTS Course BIOL 1004].
+IACTS Course BIOL 1004].
 To accompany BSCI 1013.